Delicious Crab Dinner Sides That Pair Perfectly With Your Favorite Seafood

 1. French Fries

 Potatoes are already an excellent complement to crab.
 French fries take them to the next level of taste and convenience — nothing beats the crispy snap of a french fry.
-For classic and quick french fries, all you need is russet potatoes, flour, paprika, vegetable oil and garlic and onion salt.
-Once you cut the potatoes into thin sections, dip them into the herb and spice batter and then fry them over the stove.
+For classic and quick french fries, all you need is russet potatoes, flour, paprika, vegetable oil, and garlic and onion salt.
+Once you cut the potatoes into thin sections, dip them into the herb and spice batter, and then fry them over the stove.
 French fries are a charming finger-food side for your crab dinner, and they are perfect companions to crab legs or other crab meals that require you to eat with your hands.
-Try some french fry variations like thick and creamy steak fries or skinny, crunchy oven fries for added interest.
+Try some french fry variations like thick-cut steak fries or skinny, crunchy oven fries for added interest.
 Cottage fries are melt-in-your-mouth potato slices spiced with cayenne pepper and herbs, and sweet potato wedges have slightly sweet undertones that pair beautifully with crab and seafood.
-Whichever way you slice it, french fries are a fun, fast and tasty side dish for a crab dinner.
+Whichever way you slice it, french fries are a fun, fast, and tasty side dish for a crab dinner.